Our aim: to eliminate disadvantage as a factor in student performance

 But too often, a student’s future is determined by their postcode or their family background.

 Students facing disadvantage consistently achieve poorer results than their peers.
-In Australia, that performance gap is disturbingly wide – the equivalent of two and a half years of schooling between the most socioeconomically advantaged and disadvantaged schools.*
+In Australia, that performance gap is disturbingly wide – the equivalent of three years of schooling between the most socioeconomically advantaged and disadvantaged schools.*

 How philanthropy can help